|Approved by:||The President|

-Media photography/videography must be cleared by the Office of Marketing and Communications; the Department of Public Safety must be notified in the event news media will be on campus.
+Media photography/videography must be cleared by the Division of University Communications; the Department of Public Safety must be notified in the event news media will be on campus.

-To determine the appropriate official for granting permission to photograph/videotape, contact the Office of Marketing and Communications at (202) 319-5600.
+To determine the appropriate official for granting permission to photograph/videotape, contact the Division of University Communications at (202) 319-5600.

 V. Consent to Photograph/Video Individuals and Groups